Jerad Eickhoff: Texas Rangers

-The Texas Rangers selected Eickhoff in the 15th round of the 2011 MLB Draft, and he agreed to nullify his National Letter of Intent with Western Kentucky in order to sign with the Rangers.
-He was initially assigned to the Rookie Arizona League Rangers, but was promoted to the Class A Short-Season Spokane Indians of the Northwest League after only four games.
+The Texas Rangers selected Eickhoff in the 15th round, with the 474th overall selection, of the 2011 Major League Baseball draft.
+He agreed to nullify his National Letter of Intent with Western Kentucky in order to sign with the Rangers.
+He was initially assigned to the rookie–level Arizona League Rangers, but was promoted to the Low–A Spokane Indians of the Northwest League after only four games.
 In 14 appearances between Arizona and Spokane, Eickhoff was 1–2 in his rookie season, with a 2.37 ERA and 22 strikeouts in 19 innings pitched.

-In 2012, Eickhoff pitched for the Class A Hickory Crawdads of the South Atlantic League.
+In 2012, Eickhoff pitched for the Single–A Hickory Crawdads of the South Atlantic League.
 He was 13–7 with a 4.69 ERA — his 13 wins were third in the league and matched the 2nd-highest single-season win total in team history.

-Eickhoff started 2013 with the Class A-Advanced Myrtle Beach Pelicans of the Carolina League, and was promoted to the Double-A Frisco RoughRiders of the Texas League during the season.
-He had the 3rd-lowest WHIP (1.17) and the 8th-lowest ERA (3.41) in the Carolina League, and his 11 wild pitches were 6th in the league.
+Eickhoff started 2013 with the High–A Myrtle Beach Pelicans of the Carolina League, and was promoted to the Double–A Frisco RoughRiders of the Texas League during the season.
+He had the 3rd-lowest WHIP (1.17) and the 8th–lowest ERA (3.41) in the Carolina League, and his 11 wild pitches were 6th in the league.

 Eickhoff returned to Frisco in 2014, where he was named Pitcher of the Week, on May 5.
 Eickhoff's 144 strikeouts and 12 wild pitches with Frisco led the Texas League, and his 1.17 WHIP was 4th-best in the league.

+On November 20, 2024, Eickhoff had his contract selected to the major league roster to protect him from the Rule 5 draft.

-In 2015, between Frisco, the Round Rock Express, and the Lehigh Valley IronPigs, Eickhoff was 12–5, with a 3.85 ERA, and 126 strikeouts, in 133.1 innings.
-In 2017, with the Reading Fightin Phils he was 0–1 with a 1.80 ERA in one start.
-In 2018, with the Clearwater Threshers, Reading, and Lehigh Valley he was 0–1 with a 2.90 in eight starts.
-In 2019, with Clearwater, Reading, and Lehigh Valley he was 3–2 with a 5.93 ERA in eight starts.
+In 2015, between Frisco, the Triple–A Round Rock Express, and the Lehigh Valley IronPigs, Eickhoff was 12–5, with a 3.85 ERA, and 126 strikeouts, in 133 1/3 innings.